MileHacker Logo

 Cuenca Snapshot

-Cuenca is a charming medieval fortress city in Castilla-La Mancha.
+Cuenca is a delightful medieval fortress city in Castilla-La Mancha.
 It earns renown for its dramatic cliffside architecture, including the iconic Hanging Houses.
 UNESCO noted its distinct character, designating it a World Heritage site.
 The city has a rich blend of history, art, and natural beauty.
 Its significant river gorges and the surrounding natural parks add to its allure.

 Population